2018–19 Michigan State Spartans men's basketball team: Iowa

 On January 24, the Spartans traveled to face No, 19 Iowa in Iowa City.
 In their seventh straight game without Josh Langford, the Spartans struggled in the first half and trailed by as many as eight later in the half.
 MSU was able to narrow the lead to only a four-point deficit at half time.
 Iowa increased its lead again to eight early in the second half before MSU countered with 24–2 run to put the game out of reach.
 MSU moved the lead to as many as 18 in the second half as Cassius Winston took control, scoring 23 points and Nick Ward poured in 21.
 The Spartans made 21 of 22 free throw attempts in the game which helped lead to the win.
 The win, the school's 21st straight regular season conference win, moved MSU to 18–2 and 9–0 on the season.

 Purdue

 Three days later, MSU traveled to face Purdue in West Lafayette.
-Purdue dominate from the start leading throughout the first half and pushing the halftime score to 37–19.
+Purdue dominated from the start leading throughout the first half and pushing the halftime score to 37–19.
 Purdue pushed the lead to as many as 24 in the second half before the MSU offense roared back while MSU limited Purdue's offense.
 Behind Cassius Winston's 23 points and eight assists, the Spartans moved to within four points with less than three minutes remaining in the game.
 Tom Izzo then chose to foul Purdue guard Nojel Eastern who was a 45% free throw shooter, but he made six straight free throws to close out the game.
 The Spartans fell 73–63, ending their 15-game winning streak and their 21-game conference regular season streak.
 The loss moved the Spartans to 18–3 and 9–1 on the season.